 CCYHA plans to host clinics/skills sessions for our youth players.
 They may be specialized by position and/or skill: goalie, defense, offense, power skating, stick handling, etc. The dates and times will be communicated once ice times have been finalized.
 Many times these sessions are "last minute" when a sheet of ice opens up and thus timely notification is not always possible.
 Every effort will be made to schedule these at least 2 weeks prior to the clinic/skills session.
 Depending on the type of clinic, a first-come first-serve sign up may occur.

 CCYHA will continue implementation of USA Hockey American Development Model’s Red, White and Blue Hockey.
 Red, White and Blue hockey promotes the integration of cross-ice practices and games into youth hockey – which can raise the level of creativity among players, increase player participation, and create a positive environment for kids to play, love and excel.
 The four main tenants of Red, White and Blue hockey are:

 - More Puck Time: Smaller spaces mean more opportunity for a player to touch the puck – and ultimately improve their game.

 - Age-appropriate training: By shrinking the ice down to their level, kids can get more involved and learn skills quicker and easier.

 - Increased Ice Touches: Because multiple teams share the ice, kids get on the ice an additional time each week without increase in cost.

 - Increased competition: A smaller ice surface makes players of all skill levels think and act quicker, resulting in more frequent battles for the puck.

-In addition to regular season weekend games, all 6U/Mini-Mite and 8U/Mite players participate in an all day jamboree/tournament:
+In addition to regular season weekend games, all 6U/Mini-Mite participate in the 6U/Thomas Knox Memorial Mini-Mite Jamboree on December 26th.